-NOTE 1: Step 2c to step 5 are related with special handling in EC and are introduced in the procedure to show how the enhancements in the previous steps can support the Service Switch mechanism.
+NOTE 1: Steps 2c, 3 and 4 are related with special handling in EC and are introduced in the procedure to show the end-to-end procedures to support the Service Switch mechanism.
 These steps have no impacts on the existing network functionalities.